zhw-e8/LAMAR/README.md

 ```

 The pretraining was conducted on A800 80GB GPUs, and the fine-tuning was conducted on the Sugon Z-100 16GB and Tesla V100 32GB clusters of GPUs.
 The environments are a little different on different devices.
+And now the unified environment is provided.
 Pretraining environment:
     A800: environment_A800_pretrain.yml
 Fine-tuning environment:
     Sugon Z-100: environment_Z100_finetune.yml
-    V100(ppc64le): environment_V100_finetune.yml
+    V100 (ppc64le): environment_V100_finetune.yml

 ### Required packages
 accelerate >= 0.26.1